Oak Point - Bartibog Bridge, New Brunswick

 Oak Point - Bartibog Bridge is an unincorporated place in New Brunswick, Canada.
-It is recognized as a designated place by Statistics Canada.
+It is recognized as a designated place by Statistics Canada and was a local service district.

+History

+Two noted landmarks are the MacDonald Farm Provincial Historic Site, an 18th-century stone farmhouse built by Colonel Alexander MacDonald, an early pioneer in the Miramichi area.
+It is now a provincial historic site.
+A second is St Peter and St Paul's Church at Moody's Point, one of the earliest churches in the area, serving Scotch Catholics of the surrounding districts.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Oak Point - Bartibog Bridge had a population of 272 living in 125 of its 175 total private dwellings, a change of from its 2016 population of 249.
 With a land area of 20.75 km2, it had a population density of in 2021.